 Bird Watching.
 The area around Lake Sinclair offers excellent birding.
 On the lake, you may find heron and osprey, in the forests surrounding the lake look for a Red-cockaded woodpecker, which is especially prevalent in the spring.
 There have even been sightings of bald eagles nesting along the lake.

 Look for Butterflies.
 Engage the family in a natural treasure hunt.
 See how may of the 92 species of butterflies that inhabit the area your family can find.
 Here is a list of the types butterflies you are looking to find.

-The Upper Oconee trip, great for teens, goes from the Sinclair dam to the Milledgeville Greenway and includes a class II rapid at the end.
+The Upper Oconee is great for teens.
+It goes from the Sinclair dam to the Milledgeville Greenway and includes a class II rapid at the end.

-The Lower Oconee is better for families with younger children with lots of sand bars to take a break from paddling, and good picnic stops.
+The Lower Oconee is better for families with younger children.
+It has lots of sand bars to take a break from paddling, and good picnic stops.

 Full Moon Paddles.
 For something a little out of the ordinary, book a special kayak trip with Oconee Outfitters.
 In addition to full moon paddles, they also offer ladies-only, meteor show paddles and kayak fishing trips.
 Put me down for the meteor paddle.